 We have editor Jack Metzler to thank for the release.
 He’s the guy who brought us The Solicitor General’s Style Guide: Second Edition.

-The guide has been a secret for quite a while, and Supreme Court practitioners have been trying to get their hands on it:
+The guide has been a secret for quite a while, and Supreme Court practitioners have been trying to get their hands on it.
+The Court’s website says the Court is frequently asked whether it has a style manual for writing briefs and for advice on citation.

-The Court’s answer was lawyerly: “The Supreme Court does not have a style manual for advocates before the Court.”
-True, because this style guide was prepared by the Office of the Reporter of Decisions “for use in the preparation of opinions of the court.”
+The Court’s answer is lawyerly: “The Supreme Court does not have a style manual for advocates before the Court.” (emphasis added).
+True, because this secret style guide was prepared by the Office of the Reporter of Decisions “for use in the preparation of opinions of the court.”

 Now, we get to read it.